lorinc/ai-pilot-assessment-engine/README.md

 ### Core Principle

-**Factor-centric assessment** - Everything links to factors (data_quality, ai_capability, cultural_fit, etc.).
+**Factor-centric assessment with intelligent scoping** - Everything links to factors (data_quality, ai_capability, cultural_fit, etc.).
 The system:
 1. Accumulates evidence from conversations
 2. Infers factor values cumulatively (not from single mentions)
 3. Tracks confirmed vs unconfirmed inferences
+4. **Assesses factors at multiple levels of specificity** (organization-wide, domain-specific, system-specific)
+5. **Intelligently matches scopes** to find most applicable assessments
-4. Evaluates project feasibility based on assessed factors
+6. Evaluates project feasibility based on assessed factors
-5. Shows ROI of continuing assessment
+7. Shows ROI of continuing assessment

 ### What This Is NOT